Soontao/udp-socket/README.md

 # udp socket

-A library like socket.io but implement with udp protocol
+A module like socket.io but implement with udp protocol

-In Statard,websocket shoule be implement with tcp/http,this module just a exercise
+In statard,websocket shoule be implement with tcp/http,this module just a exercise,so please not use it in production environment

-## usage
+## usage - a simple chat server

 server